backupbrew/switchbrew/Homebrew Menu.md

 the menu entry.
 The author and version fields for the menu entry are loaded from app\_path, while the name is the filename (unless a directory is being processed, in this case the directory name is used).
+Git-only: when {$FILEPATH with extension changed to .nacp} exists, the aforementioned strings will be loaded from there instead.

 The only optional setting is icon\_path.
 All paths are absolute.
 Icon will attempted to be loaded from the following: {$FILEPATH with